FOIA Data Submission Form for Treasury Bureaus

 - not an agency record __ (not the type of record maintained by Treasury)

-- other (specify) 2 (requests that were not processed for other reasons).
+- other (specify) 28* (requests that were not processed for other reasons). *Non-receipt of proper proof of identity.

 Appeals of initial denials of FOIA/PA requests.
 Again, include all access requests, whether First-party–a request for one’s own records or Third-party–all other requests.